 What is Candidate Relationship Management?

-So, what is candidate relationship management and what can it do for your organization?
+So, what is candidate management?
+And what can it do for your organization?
 There are three key components to a comprehensive CRM: sourcing, candidate engagement and recruitment marketing.
 It was thanks to Avature CRM that:

 - Mondelez was able to save $5.7 million on recruiting each year